mappum/peerhub/README.md

+**NOTE:** This repo was created for [webcoin](https://github.com/mappum/webcoin), but is no longer being used.
+Instead, see [peer-exchange](https://github.com/mappum/peer-exchange), which is based on a P2P network instead of centralized servers.

 peerhub
 =======

-Peerhub is a peer discovery and signalling library for WebRTC P2P networks.
+Peerhub is a server which provides discovery and signaling for WebRTC P2P networks.

 Getting started
 ---------------